Zomac Legal System - Agricultural projects for Investments In Colombia04/07/2017

 Agribusiness involves everything from actual agricultural production to post-harvest and processing, to national and international markets.
-According to the economist intelligence unit, the agro industrial sector is a major player in the national economy, generating close to 6.2% of Gross Domestic Product worldwide.
+According to the Economist Intelligence Unit, the agro industrial sector is a major player in national economies, generating close to 6.2% of Gross Domestic Product worldwide.
 In terms of exports, Colombia’s agricultural exports have increased by 32.2% within the last five years.

 The Food and Agriculture Organization (FAO) from the United Nations developed an investigation of the potential for expansion of the agricultural area, without affecting the area of the natural forest among 223 countries, Colombia was classified in 25th place.

 Out of the 22 million exploitable hectares in the country, only 4,8 million are occupied and in production.
 In other words, according to the FAO, Colombia is going to become one of the seven nations to be a world food pantry because it has enough land to expand the agricultural frontier without the need to deforest in the process.

 The agro business in Colombia has been developed in six major sectors which are: Aquaculture, Bio fuels, Cocoa and Chocolate, meat industry, fruit/vegetable, and dairy.

 First, the aquaculture is one of the most popular sectors in the country due to its tropical location and climate; the temperature of the water shows few variations, allowing a high productivity throughout the year.
 Colombia has 1,600 kilometers of coastline in the Caribbean Sea and 1,300 kilometers in the Pacific Ocean.